 How to trade more like a pro.
 5 simple tips you can follow.

-But despite some pro-golfer follies this weekend, my golf game is far from being pro-like (but not discouraged).
+Despite some pro-golfers follies last weekend, my golf game is far from being pro-like...

 Watching the recent professional golf tournament this weekend, there was a series of back to back to back shots which made the pro's look rather amateurish.
 I actually thought, I might have a chance (and then the feeling went away).